Essenceia/essenceia.github.io/content/projects/d2020_p1/index.md

 show                     Display Switch Options and Settings. telnet                   Telnet to a remote host.
 ```
-By default we are logged in an unprivileged mode, as signified by the `>` in out prompt.
+By default we are logged in an unprivileged session, as signified by the `>` in out prompt.

-We can elevate our privileged level by using the `enable` command, this also expands
+We can elevate our privilege level, using the `enable` command, this also expands
 our available commands.

-We can also confirmed we have entered privileged mode thanks to the `#` in our prompt.
+We can also confirm that we have entered privileged mode thanks to the `#` in our prompt.

 ```
 (Routing) >enable